With the passage of six months, we geared up for the next leg of our Masters - Second semester!

 Your Contact at the WHU

-Julia Teuber is program manager for the Master in Management, the Master in Finance and the Master in Entrepreneurship the at WHU Otto Beisheim School of Management.
+Julia Teuber is program manager for the Master of Science Programs the at WHU Otto Beisheim School of Management.
 She welcomes you to contact her whenever you have questions on the WHU or its Masters.

 => Please use our REQUEST INFO button to send Julia Teuber a message.Request Info